Synapturanus danta: Description

 Synapturanus danta has a snout-vent length of 17.6 to 17.9 mm.
 The frog's nose is extended, resembling that of a tapir, giving it the name tapir frog.
-Its skin is colored brown, sometimes with yellow or orange spots.
+Furthermore its head is dorsally flat in lateral view, and its skin is colored brown, sometimes with yellow or orange spots.
 This skin color has drawn attention because of its similarity to chocolate, especially being compared to the chocolate frogs from the Harry Potter series of books and films.

 The frog is found in the basin of the Putumayo River.
 It was discovered in 2019 during an expedition meant to find out more about the basin's native species.
 The first specimen found was a juvenile male, which was less than a third of an inch long.
 Two more examples were found when the researchers heard a beeping noise coming from underground.
 They were found living under the roots of Clusia trees.

-It can be differentiated from other disc frogs due to its slender body shape.
+It can be differentiated from other disc frogs due to its slender body shape, non-rounded fingers, and dorsally flat head in lateral view.
 Other disc frogs use their larger frame to dig deep into the ground, but S. dantas body shape is adapted for the looser soil in its native peatlands.
+Peatlands are seasonally saturated ecosystems, with periods of high-water levels resulting in a matrix of pools formed by rainwater and unsaturated land sitting above the pooled water.
 It also has a distinct call, with a dominant frequency between 1.73 and 1.81 kHz, and a note length from 0.05 to 0.06 seconds.
+This species call has the highest dominant frequency range compared to the other species within its Genus with the closest range of 1.31 to 1.57 kHz being that of S. salseri.
 Synapturanus danta is thought to be essential to their ecosystem due to its ability to live in wet soil.
 The species benefits the soil and also helps with water infiltration.